dannyboyjr/dannyboyjr/README.md

 ```
 A few things I like to do (other than coding):
-  • Read.
-A lot.
-I like both fiction & nonfiction.
+  • Reading. like both fiction & nonfiction.
   • Golf
   • Skiing
   • Sales (Crazy...
 I know)